 Philip Kolvin QC

-Philip acted as a co-opted expert to the Commission for a Sustainable London 2012 for the Olympic Games, dealing with licensing issues and he is the author and editor of a number of textbooks in the field of regulatory law.
+Philip acted as a co-opted expert to the Commission for a Sustainable London 2012 for the Olympic Games, dealing with licensing issues, and is the past Chair of the Night Time Commission for London.
+He is the author and editor of a number of textbooks in the field of regulatory law.

 David is Regional Head of Operations for Jockey Club Racecourses South West Region, incorporating Cheltenham, Exeter, Warwick and Wincanton racecourses and has sucessfully delivered a £45m development at Cheltenham racecourse.
-David has worked at the sport's regulatory body (then the Jockey Club) as deputy manager of the Racecourse Department and also spent three years as a trainee chartered accountant with Coopers and Lybrand following the completion of his degree in International Agribusiness Management.
+David has enjoyed success as Managing Director at both Windsor and Sandown Park Racecourses and prior to that worked at the sport's regulatory body (then the Jockey Club) as deputy manager of the Racecourse Department and also spent three years as a trainee chartered accountant with Coopers and Lybrand following the completion of his degree in International Agribusiness Management.

 Rimla Akhtar MBE